 Please help us keep this section current.
 If you know an alum who has passed away, please contact our web master at firstname.lastname@example.org

-If you would like to make a donation to the Association in honor of these alumni, Click HereThe IRS recognizes the Association as a 501 c(19) and a 501 c(3).
+If you would like to make a donation to the Association in honor of these alumni, Click HereThe IRS recognizes the Association as a 501 c(3)/19 Veterans of Foreign Wars Organization.
 As a 501 c(3), all donations are tax deductible.
 When you make a donation, we will follow up with the family to let them know you have made a donation in honor of their loved one.

 LTC (R) Martha Jane Eason